Domenico & Giovanni Maino Tomb, 1880

 The memorial to Domenico and Giovanni Maino is an excellent example of the style of Bourgeois Realism.
 Domenico, an “honest and zealous businessman”stands atop a tall pedestal.
 In a departure from Carli’s earlier neo classical work, the figure stands in an informal and very natural pose.
 Domenico’s brother Giovanni, a priest, is represented in a tondo (round framed format) portrait relief carved in the pedestal.

-Restoration will start with dusting of the entire sculpture, and if necessary consolidation of the most delicate or weakened areas.
-This will be followed by deeper cleaning either through use of cellulose poultices applied to the surface which draw out the dirt, or by laser cleaning.
-Inorganic solvents may also be used to dissolve the heaviest staining.
-Afterwards the surface will be consolidated with a very thin application of a paste of lime or marble dust, or with calcium or ethyl silicate.
+Restoration began with dusting of the entire sculpture, and consolidation of the most delicate or weakened areas.
+This was be followed by deeper cleaning through use of cellulose poultices applied to the surface which draw out the dirt.
+Mild solutions of distilled water and inorganic solvents also are judiciously used to dissolve the heaviest staining.
+Afterwards the surface was consolidated with a very thin application of a paste of lime or marble dust, or with calcium or ethyl silicate.
 This protects the surface, bonding it together to preclude further weakening.
-This may be followed up with application of dilute microcrystalline wax.
-All work will be supervised by the art historians and restoration specialists of the Soprintendenza Archeologia Belle Arti e Paesaggio, the agency that protects all of Italys artistic treasures.
-We will carefully document every phase of the work.
+All work was supervised by the art historians and restoration specialists of the Soprintendenza Archeologia Belle Arti e Paesaggio, the agency that protects all of Italy’s artistic treasures.
+We carefully document every phase of the work.